You are here:

 OUs 1, 2, 6, & 8 – Processing Areas, Rail Lines, and State Highways

 The Remedial Investigations and Feasibility Studies (RI/FS) needed to support proposed plans and Records of Decision (RODs) were completed for OU1 (the former export plant) and OU2 (former screening plant) in 2009.
-RODs for OUs 1 and 2 were issued in May 2010 and remedial designs have commenced.
+RODs for OUs 1 and 2 were issued in May 2010 and remedial action has been completed.
 Sampling along the rail line, OU6, has been completed and the data are currently being analyzed.
 OU8, added in 2010, includes the US and state highways within the Superfund site boundaries.
 Activity-based sampling along Highway 37 was completed in 2010.

 Vermiculite Removal in Libby Homes and Businesses (OU4)